vishnupriyanpr/Verve/README.md

 #  Verve  🥗
-#Empower your everyday wellness with us !
+#Empower your everyday wellness with us!

 **AI-Powered Nutrition & Fitness Advisor for Chronic Disease Management**